thomaznathanael/listen-youtube-playlist-with-python/README.md

 ...

 ```
-To next the music press the key "Page Up" from your keyboard.
+For the next song press the "Page Up" key on your keyboard.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.